domo2192/rails-engine/README.md

 ### Get all resources Merchant or Items
 `GET /api/v1/merchants`

-*This endpoint allows you to retrieve all merchants from the database and has optional query params of per_page and page*
+*This endpoint allows you to retrieve all merchants from the database and has optional query params of per_page and page.*

 Example JSON Response for `GET /api/v1/merchants?per_page=2page=1`
 ```{